 Recreational cannabis became legal in Nevada on July 1, and some medical cannabis dispensaries that received adult-use licenses began sales after the clock strikes midnight.

 Nevada’s rec market could generate $75 million or more in sales this year.
 Nevada’s recreational cannabis could record sales of $450 million-$550 million, with tourist spending accounting for the bulk of it.

-The early recreational cannabis program will run from July 1 until January 2018 and will be open to roughly 190 dispensaries, growers and processors (about 40% are retailers).
+The early recreational cannabis program ran in July 1 and will last until January 2018 and will be open to roughly 190 dispensaries, growers and processors (about 40% are retailers).

 Regular recreational licensing rules are expected to be complete by year end, and the “early start” permits are due to expire on April 1, 2018.